ChrisCummins/phd/docs/2018-07-issta/artifact_evaluation/README.txt

     Our automated installation process.

   01_evaluate_generator/
-    A demonstration of pre-trained DeepSmith model to generate new test cases.
+    A demonstration of training a DeepSmith model to generate programs.

   02_evaluate_harness/
     A demonstration which executes test cases on a local OpenCL test bed which